Murray Condemns Carney Mask Order In Private Residences

 Latest Order Is A Continued Carney Assault On Constitutional Rights

-“I am all for public safety and urge everyone to take sensible precautions as we battle COVID-19,” continued Murray.
-“But I am not for empowering a government to control every aspect of our lives as this order would do.”
+“I am all for public safety and urge everyone to take sensible precautions as we battle this pandemic,” continued Murray.
+“But I am not for empowering a government to control every aspect of our lives as this order would do.

 “First John Carney crippled our economy with his orders,” concluded Murray.
-“Now he wants to micromanage us in our very homes – where we have a constitutionally-gauranteed expectation of privacy.
+“Now he wants to micromanage us in our very homes.
 This must end and will end when Delaware elects a governor who respects and upholds the Constitution and the law.”

 David Johnson